agarrharr/Starbucks-Reload/readme.txt

 * This is the first version

 == Upgrade Notice ==

+= 1.0.2 =
+* This is just to update the screenshots

 = 1.0.1 =
 * This is just to update the screenshots